BY AZMAT KHAN

 That was what happened on Nov.
 20, 2016, after a Special Operations task force received a report of an ISIS explosives factory in a Syrian village north of Raqqa.
 In a walled compound, operators spotted “white bags,” assessed to be ammonium nitrate.
 Two trucks with a dozen men departed, stopped at various ISIS checkpoints, drove to a building “associated with previous ISIS activity,” then returned to the compound.
 The first strike targeted one truck, which caused “secondary explosions.”
 On the evidence of those blasts and the “white bags,” operators received approval to strike three buildings.
 After impact, two “squirters” fled the westernmost building.
 That building and another were struck again.

-The findings of, begun after online reports that a strike in the same area had killed nine civilians and injured more than a dozen, contradicted nearly all of the original intelligence.
+The findings of the military’s review, begun after online reports that a strike in the same area had killed nine civilians and injured more than a dozen, contradicted nearly all of the original intelligence.

 Examining scans of the compound, analysts detected no ammonium nitrate.
 The presumed secondary explosions were actually reflections from a nearby building, and one of the “squirters” was a child.
 Finally, a six-month time lapse of imagery showed that the compound was “more likely a cotton gin than a factory” for explosives.
 Two civilians were killed, the report said.
 (The task force continued to call the gin a legitimate target, citing a news report that ISIS controlled three-quarters of Syria’s cotton production.)